Neural Probabilistic Language Model - Review

 “Generalization is obtained because a sequence of words that has never been seen before gets high probability if it is made of words that are similar (in the sense of having a nearby representation) to words forming an already seen sentence.”

 This, for me, is the crux of it.
-The model learns which words play similar roles (semantically, syntactically) and places them close together in the embedding space.
+The model learns which words play similar semantic or syntactic roles and places them close together in the embedding space.
 Because the probability function operates smoothly over this continuous space, seeing “The cat sat on the mat” helps the model assign a higher probability to the unseen sentence “A dog rested on the rug,” because the corresponding words have similar learned representations.
-It’s this mapping from discrete symbols to a meaningful continuous space that allows generalization beyond simply memorizing n-grams.
-This is fundamentally how current LLMs achieve their (still limited, but powerful) generalization capabilities.
+This mapping from discrete symbols to a meaningful continuous space is what allows generalization beyond simply memorizing n-grams.
+This is still central to how current LLMs generalize, even if the systems are much larger now.

 A key part of their proposal was point 3: